 - Johnnie Walker is now not associated with its birthplace hometown, which creates authenticity problems for the brand.
 Brands that have linked their history to their birthplace, such as Johnnie Walker, risk being diminished when the factory turns out just to be a commodity, not something unique.
 Even though the formula might be exactly the same, something important is lost.
 The company says this issue is settled, but for a long time forward, there will be animus in Kilmarnock.
 By the way, the folks in Kilmarnock, Virginia were enlisted in the cause of keeping Johnnie Walker in Kilmarnock, Scotland.
 These sorts of things are not quickly forgotten.

 No one should infer by this criticism that these two things can do giant harm to the brand immediately.
+And their market power makes it hard to really hurt them.
 What it does do is open up the brands to competitors who might position their respective Scotch and Rum brands as more authentic than Johnnie Walker and Captain Morgan, who now don’t know where they live.
+That’s a long term issue.

-In addition, Puerto Rican boosters are urging a boycott of Diageo products.
-This is a major problem, as these issues don’t usually result in giant immediate sales drops, but instead fester and create long term ill will and headaches for brands.
+In addition, Puerto Ricoboosters are urging a boycott of Diageo products.
+This is a problem, as these issues don’t usually result in giant immediate sales drops, but instead fester and create long term ill will and headaches for brands.